 Transparency of the Regulatory System

 Proposed Philippine laws must undergo public comment and review.
 Government agencies are required to craft implementing rules and regulations (IRRs) through public consultation meetings within the government and with private sector representatives after laws are passed.
-New regulations must be published in newspapers or in the government’s official gazette, available online , before taking effect.
-The Freedom of Information Law (FOI), enacted in July 2016, mandates full public disclosure and transparency of government operations.
-The public may request copies of official records through the FOI online .
+New regulations must be published in newspapers or in the government’s official gazette, available online, before taking effect (https://www.gov.ph/ ).
+The 2016 Executive Order on Freedom of Information (FOI) mandates full public disclosure and transparency of government operations, with certain exceptions.
+The public may request copies of official records through the FOI website (https://www.foi.gov.ph/).
+Implementing rules for the Executive Order were yet fully developed as of April 2018.

-In general, stakeholders report regulatory enforcement in the Philippines is weak, inconsistent, and unpredictable.
+Stakeholders report regulatory enforcement in the Philippines is generally weak, inconsistent, and unpredictable.
 Many U.S. investors describe business registration, customs, immigration, and visa procedures as burdensome and frustrating.
-Regulatory agencies are generally not statutorily independent, but are attached to cabinet departments or the Office of the President and, therefore, subject to political pressure.
+Regulatory agencies are generally not statutorily independent, but are attached to cabinet departments or the Office of the President and, therefore, are subject to political pressure.
+Issues in the judicial system also affect regulatory enforcement.

 International Regulatory Considerations